If you’re experiencing family violence, there are services and agencies available to help you. Call triple zero (000) if you are in danger.

 This is called an ‘alternative service’ or a ‘substituted service order’.
 When applying, police must prove to the court that it will result in the respondent being made aware the order has been served on them.

 In some situations, respondents can apply for a rehearing, for example if they were not personally served an intervention order application.
-For more information about rehearings, see the respondents page.
+For more information about rehearings, go to the respondents page.

 - If you disagree with the decision